wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 2. To add the 'Add to Cart' button on the sidebar or from other template files use the following function:
 <?php echo print_wp_cart_button_for_product('PRODUCT-NAME', PRODUCT-PRICE); ?>
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.
-3. To add the shopping cart to a post or page simply add the trigger text <!--show-wp-shopping-cart--> to a post or page.
-Use the sidebar widget to display the shopping cart on the sidebar.
+3. To add the shopping cart to a post or page (eg. checkout page) simply add the shortcode [show_wp_shopping_cart] to a post or page or use the sidebar widget to add the shopping cart to the sidebar.
 The shopping cart will only be visible in a post or page when a customer adds a product.

 Using Shipping
 1. To use shipping cost use the following trigger text